-In this tutorial we will show you how to install Matomo on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Matomo or formerly known as Piwik, is an open source web analytics application.
+In this tutorial, we will show you how to install Matomo on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Matomo or formerly known as Piwik is an open-source web analytics application.
 It rivals Google Analytics and includes even more features and allows you to brand your brand and send out custom daily, weekly, and monthly reports to your clients.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Matomo open source web analytics on an Ubuntu 18.04 Bionic Beaver server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Matomo on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Install LAMP (Linux, Apache, MariaDB and PHP) server.
+Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-First thing to do is to go to Matomo’s download page and download the latest stable version of Matomo:
+The first thing to do is to go to Matomo’s download page and download the latest stable version of Matomo:

 Unzip the Matomo archive to the document root directory on your server: